Do I need to take a Theory Test?

 What sort of questions will I be asked?

-In total there are more than 900 Theory Test questions for car drivers that you could be asked, so it’s wise to get in as much practise as you possibly can.
+In total there are over 770 Theory Test questions for car drivers that you could be asked, so it’s wise to get in as much practise as you possibly can.

 How difficult is the Theory Test?

-This is a tricky question to answer, as it depends on how much you practise beforehand, but on average around one in three people will fail their Theory Test.
+This is a tricky question to answer as it depends on how much you practise beforehand, but on average one in two will FAIL their Theory Test.

 It also depends on the quality of your learning materials, especially when it comes to the Hazard Perception part of the test.
 Forming the second part of the Theory Test, the Hazard Perception Test is considered by many to be more difficult than the multiple choice because there is no way of previewing the video clips before your test.
 Find out more information about the Hazard Perception Test.